DineshRajanT/Node-RestAPI/README.md

 # Node-RestAPI
-A RestAPI to interact with the database via NodeJS This is a very basic example of CRUD in Node.js, mySQL.
+A RestAPI to interact with the database via NodeJS This is a very basic example of a app in Node.js, mySQL.

 Installation